hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   -
   - implemented a function that computes it
   - used it to compute the orbital chromatic polynomial for all the graphs for which calculating ordinary chromatic polynomial was fast

+### 2025_03_15

+- latex table printing
+  - generalized my function for latex printing so I don't need a special function to print the polynomials
+  - improved the look of latex tables to recommended format

+- added vertex configurations to the general graph props table

+- created a visualisation of the snub operation and added it to the thesis